klaytn/klaytn-docs/docs/klaytn/design/consensus-mechanism.md

 Because consensus messages are exchanged only between the committee members, the communication volume can be limited under the designed level even though the total number of CNs increased.

-Currently, Klaytn Mainnet Cypress can provide high throughput of 4,000 transactions per second with one seconde block generation interval.
-Above 50 consensus nodes can participate in the CNN (Consensus Node Network) at the moment and the number will be coutinuously increased as the algorithm is being optimized aggressively.
+Currently, Klaytn Mainnet Cypress can provide a high throughput of 4,000 transactions per second with one-second block generation interval.
+More than 50 consensus nodes can participate in the CNN (Consensus Node Network) at the moment and the number will continuously increase as Klaytn continues to aggressively optimize the algorithm.